SamarpanCoder2002/Singly-Link-List-Visualizer/README.md

 # Singly-Link-List-Visualizer
-I made a simple Singly Linked List Visuslizerr in python using Tkinter.
+I made a simple Singly Linked List Visuslizer in python using Tkinter.
 Some of the functionality of Singly Link List I made here, they are:

 1.Insert node at first
 2.Insert node  at last